Using service technicians to boost revenue is a hot topic right now.

 Some of the ways that service businesses do this include:

-- SMS text messages on the day (“Please don’t forget to ask your technician about…”)
+- SMS text messages on the day – e.g. “Please don’t forget to ask your technician about…”

-- Promotional materials handed to the customer (“50% off carbon monoxide detectors with all annual boiler services”)
+- Promotional materials sent to or handed to the customer – e.g. “50% off carbon monoxide detectors with all annual boiler services”

-- Information on statement of works (“Lime scale reduces energy, your engineer can help”)
+- Information on the statement of works – e.g. “Lime scale looks unsightly and increases energy consumption, your engineer can help”

-It is important to ensure that the messaging highlights additional benefits that the service engineer is ideally placed to talk about and that the customer actually receives and responds positively to these messages.
+It is important to ensure that the messaging highlights additional benefits that the service engineer is ideally placed to talk about.

 4. Ensure that your service technicians have back-up and follow through for their sales engagement

-If your objective is to use your service technicians to generate leads, then you must provide them with a fully resourced back office that will close out these leads efficiently and feedback the results without delay to the originating engineer.
+If your objective is to use your service technicians to generate leads, then you must provide them with a fully resourced back office.

-And finally do make sure that any bonuses are paid promptly and that those high achievers are recognised for their contributions.
+And finally, do make sure that any bonuses are paid promptly.
+Recognising high achievers for their contributions also pays dividends in the long run.

 By following the four steps outlined above, it is possible to move from a zero to a six figure new revenue stream without building a new salesforce.